 UCI's MURP program is accredited by the Planning Accreditation Board (PAB).
 The PAB website has many resources for those considering education and careers in planning, and their "Why is Accreditation Important?" includes a helpful explanation of the process and its value.

 All accredited schools must provide Public Information about the program’s performance in the areas of student achievement, student retention and graduation rates, employment rates of graduates, certification exam (AICP) pass rates, and cost of attendance.
 The strength and competitive advantages of our program are reflected in this data.

-In addition to the MURP degree, UCI’s Department of Urban Planning and Public Policy offers PhD and Master of Public Policy (MPP) degrees.
+In addition to the MURP degree, UCI’s Department of Urban Planning and Public Policy offers PhD and Master of Public Policy (MPP) graduate degrees, and an undergraduate major and minor in Urban Studies.
 The department advances research and education anchored in a deep commitment to developing equitable, sustainable, and empowered communities, with a focus on an array of challenges in areas including land-use, transportation, housing, environmental resource management, conflict management, and public policy decision-making issues.

 MURP faculty members as a group are in the top ten percent of urban and regional planning programs in the country in each of six leading indicators (including journal articles per faculty member, total journal articles, citations per faculty member, and total citations) of faculty productivity.(Academic Analytics, 2012)